The Cloisters

-Rockefeller purchased the museum site in Washington Heights in 1930 and donated it to the Metropolitan in 1931.
+Rockefeller purchased the museum site in Fort Washington in 1930 and donated it to the Metropolitan in 1931.
 Upon its opening on May 10, 1938, the Cloisters was described as a collection "shown informally in a picturesque setting, which stimulates imagination and creates a receptive mood for enjoyment".

 History

 Formation

 The basis for the museum's architectural structure came from the collection of George Grey Barnard, an American sculptor and collector who almost single-handedly established a medieval art museum near his home in the Fort Washington section of Upper Manhattan.
 Although he was a successful sculptor who had studied at the Art Institute of Chicago, his income was not enough to support his family.
 Barnard was a risk taker and led most of his life on the edge of poverty.
 He moved to Paris in 1883 where he studied at the Académie des Beaux-Arts.
 He lived in the village of Moret-sur-Loing, near Fontainebleau, between 1905 and 1913, and began to deal in 13th- and 14th-century European objects to supplement his earnings.
 In the process he built a large personal collection of what he described as "antiques", at first by buying and selling stand-alone objects with French dealers, then by the acquisition of in situ architectural artifacts from local farmers.

 Barnard was primarily interested in the abbeys and churches founded by monastic orders from the 12th century.
 Following centuries of pillage and destruction during wars and revolutions, stones from many of these buildings were reused by local populations.
-A pioneer in seeing the value in such artifacts, Barnard often met with hostility to his effort from local and governmental groups.
+A pioneer in seeing the value in such artifacts, Barnard was often met with hostility from local and governmental groups.
 Yet he was an astute negotiator who had the advantage of a professional sculptor's eye for superior stone carving, and by 1907 he had built a high-quality collection at relatively low cost.
 Reputedly he paid $25,000 for the Trie buildings, $25,000 for the Bonnefort and $100,000 for the Cuxa cloisters.
 His success led him to adopt a somewhat romantic view of himself.
 He recalled bicycling across the French countryside and unearthing fallen and long-forgotten Gothic masterworks along the way.
 He claimed to have found the tomb effigy of Jean d'Alluye face down, in use as a bridge over a small stream.
 By 1914 he had gathered enough artifacts to open a gallery in Manhattan.